sheilateozy/product-demand-forecaster/README.md

 Among the 3 levels, I determine the optimal level at which feature selection should be conducted by back-testing across various time periods to find the level that results in the highest forecasting accuracy.

-## 3. Benchmark suite of machine learning models:
+<h2>3.
+Benchmark suite of machine learning models:<br>Elastic Net, Random Forest, XGBoost, Deep Neural Network</h2>
-Elastic Net, Random Forest, XGBoost, Deep Neural Network The team had primarily been using traditional Statistics-based models such as ARIMA, ARIMAX, and other regression-based models for time-series demand forecasting.
+The team had primarily been using traditional Statistics-based models such as ARIMA, ARIMAX, and other regression-based models for time-series demand forecasting.
 However, they were keen to branch out and adopt other machine learning-based models.
 Hence, I also worked on benchmarking models that had not yet been used by the team prior, using a custom scoring metric termed Demand Planning Accurcacy at Nestlé.

-Results: Making an impact at Nestlé
+# Results: Making an impact at Nestlé
 My work increased the accuracy of product demand forecasts by 9.4% on average across 6 categories of Nestlé products, with the exact breakdown as follows:

 <center><img src="readme_images/accuracy_impact.png"></center>